 Using a pair of sharp scissors cut off sprigs of spruce approximately 5 inches in length and insert into the foam at a slight angle.
 We recommend removing at least an inch of pine needles at the stem so that you can push the spruce easily into the foam.

 EXPERT TIP: To reduce the cost of making your own Christmas decorations, why not use seasonal foliage from your own garden?

 Repeat with the holly until the surface of the garland is well covered and there are no gaps where the foam is visible.

 Next, carefully move the garland to the place where you want to display it.
 It will be much easier to complete the design from here.

-EXPERT TIP: If the garland is going to sit on a mantelpiece, it’s best to put down a layer of clear cellophane to protect the surface from any water spillages.
+EXPERT TIP: If your real Christmas garland is going to sit on a mantelpiece, it’s best to put down a layer of clear cellophane to protect the surface from any water spillages.

 With the garland in situ, use skewers to insert the whole dried oranges into place.

 Next, cut the pine cone picks short and insert them into the garland.

 EXPERT TIP: Pine cone picks are readily available at most Interflora florists shops at this time of year however if you want to make your own, why not gather fallen cones from the garden, spray paint them your favourite colour and secure them into place using florists wire?